DJCordhose/mlops-drift/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/DJCordhose/mlops-drift)

-The standard setup might struggle a bit, but should still be able to run our setup.
+The standard virtual machine might struggle a bit, but should still be able to run our setup.
+If you can use the more powerful setup.

 You might have to wait for a bit until docker has started all containers.
 Once ports are displayed in the lower right corner, the application has started.
 Click on the ports to open the overview view.
 Opening the application runnung on port 8080 should show the swagger interface on top of its API.

 ### Part II: Run Notebooks using Colab
 * Starting point for part I: https://colab.research.google.com/github/djcordhose/mlops-drift/blob/main/notebooks/train.ipynb